 Vitamin A

-Vitamin A could also reduce sebum production from the sebaceous glands.
+Vitamin A could also reduce sebum production9 from the sebaceous glands.
 However, there's more research on topical vitamin A than oral vitamin A in regards to this, so a combo of both may be your best bet for brighter skin.

 You can find a type of vitamin A known as provitamin A in many fruits and vegetables like carrots, sweet potatoes, and squash.
 Provitamin A converts to retinol, also known as preformed vitamin A. Provitamin A is from plants and you know them as carotenoids.
 Previtamin A is found in animal foods, dairy and organ meat.